ArcherDotBuild/L2/13-JS-In-the-Browser-DOM-Manipulation/README.md

 - Select a form and add two new buttons to it
 - Select a button and add events to it

-So when we want to add some events and interactivity, we still start by selecting and there's a bunch of different ways to select using the document
+So when we want to add some events and interactivity, we still start by selecting and there's a bunch of different ways to select using the document.

 ### SELECTING